mharen/mharen.github.io/blog/2012/2012-11-handling-drag-events-in-ios-with.md

     document.addEventListener(<span class="str">&quot;touchmove&quot;</span>, touchHandler, <span class="kwrd">true</span>);</pre>

-<p>This wasn’t enough to accommodate my needs, though.
+This wasn’t enough to accommodate my needs, though.
 I really wanted the behavior of a mousemove event and this wasn’t doing it.
-The difference took too long for me to discover: the target of a mousemove event is the element underneath the mouse while the target of the touchmove event is the element that was under your finger when the dragging started.</p>
+The difference took too long for me to discover: the target of a mousemove event is the element underneath the mouse while the target of the touchmove event is the element that was under your finger when the dragging started.

-<p>That is, as you move across the screen, you will get a flurry of events.
+That is, as you move across the screen, you will get a flurry of events.
 The mousemove events will reference the element beneath the cursor.
 The touchmove events will reference the element that was under your finger when you started moving.
-Touchmove events treat the action more like a drag-drop—they *do* tell you the coordinates of your finger as it slides across the screen, but they continue to report the original element that was initially touched.</p>
+Touchmove events treat the action more like a drag-drop—they *do* tell you the coordinates of your finger as it slides across the screen, but they continue to report the original element that was initially touched.

-<p>So here’s the second fix: figure out what element is under your finger and fire the mousemove event with <em>that</em>.
+So here’s the second fix: figure out what element is under your finger and fire the mousemove event with *that*.
 Luckily, there’s this handy function that can tell you what element is at a given x/y position: <a href="https://developer.mozilla.org/en-US/docs/DOM/document.elementFromPoint">elementFromPoint(x, y)</a>.
-Here’s what the updated version looks like:</p>
+Here’s what the updated version looks like:

 <pre class="csharpcode">    <span class="kwrd">function</span> touchHandler(<span class="kwrd">event</span>) {
         <span class="kwrd">var</span> touches = <span class="kwrd">event</span>.touches;